CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/attachments.md

     </Message>
     ```

-4. To make it a little bit more interesting, let's add the GenericTag control with ObjectNumber that will display number of attachments for each of orders.
+4. Add the GenericTag control with ObjectNumber to display the number of attachments for each order.

     - First, we need to add information about attachments in our custom view that is used to list Sales Orders:

         ![Attachment](./media/attachments/attachments-03.webp)
-    - Let's modify this custom view to add NumberOfAttachments to it.
-More details about Custom Views can be found here: here.
+    - Modify this custom view to add NumberOfAttachments to it.
+More details about Custom Views can be found [here](creating-a-custom-view.md).

         SalesOrderList.customview.json

-    - Now we can add control and bind NumberOfAttachments to it like it is shown below.
-We add custom data app:AtcEntry – this will be needed to get correct attachments in event handler.
+    - Now, we can add the control and bind NumberOfAttachments to it as shown below.
+We also add custom data app:AtcEntry—this will be needed to retrieve the correct attachments in the event handler.

         ```xml
         <GenericTag